ewbing/inat_species/README.md

 **Notes**
 -------
 * The script uses the `pyinaturalist` library to interact with the iNaturalist API.
-* The script assumes that the `pyinaturalist` library is installed and configured correctly.
 * The script may take several minutes to run depending on the number of pages fetched and the rate limit.